Ethical Principles and Procedures for Grievance & Reconciliation

-To save all beings means to offer people the opportunity to discover and express their awakened nature.
+Doing good for others means to offer people the opportunity to discover and express their awakened nature.
 In creating this opportunity we recognize the importance of maintaining a balance between an individual’s negotiation of the Way and NYZCCC’s collective spiritual and institutional needs.
-When there is a perceived conflict between these, the process of open communication and clarification is an on-going practice of “saving all beings.”
+When there is a perceived conflict between these, the process of open communication and clarification is an on-going practice of “Doing good for others.”
 Compassionate action is right action that arises from not knowing and bearing witness.

 The Ten Essential Precepts

 The Ten Essential Precepts are inseparable from both Awakened Nature and our relations with each other.
 They are the strands of Indra’s Net.